 Why Electronics Recycling?

-Did you know that putting electronics in your trash is against the law?
+Did you know that disposing of electronic items that are recyclable via the Oregon E-Cycles program is against the law?
 It is — and you could be fined.
-Electronic devices often contain lead and mercury, which can create health problems if they’re released into the environment.
-So don’t toss any electronics in your trash container.
-Just bring them to the Transfer Station where they can be recycled at no cost.
+So don’t put any of the electronics that are recyclable in your trash container.
+Bring them to the Transfer Station where they can be safely recycled at no cost.